 Subject to continued service, each annual restricted stock or restricted stock unit award granted to a Non-Employee Director becomes vested and non-forfeitable as to 100% of the shares or units subject to such award on the first to occur of (i) the first-year anniversary of the date of grant or (ii) a termination of service if the Non-Employee Director has completed a full term of service and he or she does not stand for re-election at the completion of such term.
 Non-Employee Directors are entitled to voting and dividend rights with respect to the restricted stock.
 In the event of a "change in control" of the Company (as defined in the Director Plan), all shares of restricted stock and restricted stock units granted to our Non-Employee Directors will, to the extent that the awards are then outstanding, vest 100% free of restrictions as of the date of the change in control.
-Unless otherwise determined by the Board, if a Non-Employee Director's service as a director terminates for any reason other than a termination in the circumstances described above, any restricted stock or restricted stock units granted to the Non-Employee Director that are not fully vested and free from restriction as of the director's termination of service will automatically be forfeited and returned to the Company.
+Unless otherwise determined by the Board, if a Non-Employee Director's service as a director terminates for any reason other than a termination in the circumstances described above, any restricted stock or restricted stock units granted to the Non-Employee Director's termination of service will automatically be forfeited and returned to the Company.